ssami/MachineLearning/gutenberg/app/README.md

   - 200 with list of all available models, their F1 scores, and which is currently live (that is, being hosted in the machine)
   - 500 if something really goes wrong

+## Get all information on a specific model

+*GET /model/{modelId}

+Response:
+  - 200 with all information about this model
+  - 500 if something really goes wrong

 ## Upload a model

 *POST /model*